Let Them Eat Gluten Free Cake

 Jump to Recipe Print Recipe

-I found this recipe last year and decided to try them for my Christmas cookie trays, alongside my cutout sugar cookies.
+I found this recipe four years ago and decided to try them for my Christmas cookie trays, alongside my gluten free cutout sugar cookies and plenty of others.
 They seemed very simple and quick to make, and I'm a sucker for anything with sprinkles on top.
 I finished the cookie trays and delivered them to all my friends and family.
-Lo and behold, everyone who tasted these little babies fell in love with them!
+I got so many compliments on these little cookies, probably the easiest ones of them all!

 These cookies are usually flavored with lemon zest, but I really like an almond cookie so I substituted the zest for almond extract and they're just perfect.
 If you're not a fan of almond, though, feel free to use lemon zest.